This article was last updated on April 30, 2021.

 What to expect: If you haven't met your deductible yet, you pay the full cost of care.
 That means you will likely pay less when getting care at an outpatient facility than being admitted to the hospital.

 How your cost share works: With no deductible or coinsurance, you only have a single copay, and you know it up front.
+A copay is a fixed amount that you may have to pay out-of-pocket when incurring medical expenses.
 That copay depends on where you go for care.